robertjskelton/robertjskelton.github.io/_posts/2019-04-22-OMSCS-Experience-So-Far.markdown

 # [Spring 2017 - CS6475 - Computational Photography](https://cs6475.wordpress.com/)
 * Grade: D
-* Advice against
+* Advise against

 This class with Dr. Irfan Issa has been my worst Georgia Tech class, and second worse classroom experience ever (no one will ever top Dr. Baginski's Analog Electronics at Auburn).
 So this class I really struggled in, but I put in a ton of effort, and expected to make a mid C. A bad grade, but at least credit towards graduation.
 This class is heavy on Python and matrix algebra, both topics I am not strong in.
 So I go into the final project with a 75, and I just have to get about a 10 (out of 100) to keep my C. One annoying thing about Dr. Issa is that he gives you the assignment file as something like final_project.pdf, and wants the deliverable to have the exact same name (final_project.pdf).
 You can see how this can cause issues if you're keeping your projects in the same directory, like a logical person.

 Well, I uploaded my final project after completion and did an OK job, not A material, but definitely more than a 10 material.
 When grades came back a few weeks later, I saw that I had a D in the class.
 I asked the TAs and professor why, and it was because I uploaded the final_project.pdf that was the instructions, not my actual final report.
 When I selected the file to upload, I was in the wrong directory.
 I received a 0 on the final project, they would not accept my completed final_report.pdf, and therefore I failed this class.
 I brought this up to Georgia Tech as a Official Grade Dispute, and it was not re-graded.
 My D stood.
+This was probably the worst experience I've had in an academic setting, and foreshadowed the rest of my expirience at GT.

 Overall, I would recommend not taking this class unless you have a very strong interest in Computational Photography.